 CSR and stakeholders

-Your stakeholders are the individuals or groups that have an interest in your business and that are influenced by your actions.
+Your stakeholders are the individuals or groups that have an interest in your business and are influenced by your actions.
 Different CSR strategies can help you make a positive impact on different groups of stakeholders, including:

 - Consumers - eg through fair and open business practices and good customer relations.
 See how to manage your customer service.

 - Suppliers - eg by choosing your suppliers carefully, looking at their labour, health, safety, and environmental practices.
 See more on ethical trading.

 - Communities - there are many ways to create positive change in the community, eg through sponsoring local events, taking part in charity initiatives, volunteering, etc. See corporate social responsibility: local community.

 - Employees - responsible business practices will often aim to do more than simply comply with the law.
 See staff motivation and performance.